Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 Three online marketplaces issued statements to Consumer Reports.
 Most of the named brand owners and retailer parents did not.

-Amazon’s response was partial.
-The company told Consumer Reports it had no indication that the craft-sand kits or toys for sale on its platform were unsafe or non-compliant, and did not answer Consumer Reports’ question about whether the Melissa and Doug sand-art kit Amazon was still selling included the lots that the ACCC recalled in November 2025.
+Amazon did not answer Consumer Reports’ question about whether the Melissa and Doug sand-art kit it was still selling included the lots that the ACCC recalled in November 2025.

 The named brand owners and retailer parents went silent.
-Between 1 November 2025 and 12 May 2026, we located no named-byline public response from any of the following:
+Between 1 November 2025 and 12 May 2026, no named-byline public response from any of the following was on the public record:

 • Crayola LLC and its parent Hallmark Cards, Inc.